Henry Wynn Parry

-Sir Henry Wynn Parry (1899-1964) was a judge of the Chancery Division of the High Court of England and Wales, from 1948 until 1960.
+Sir Henry Wynn Parry (1899–1964) was a British barrister and High Court judge, who sat in the Chancery Division of the High Court from 1946 to 1960.

-Judicial career
+Biography

+The son of the Glasgow surgeon Robert Henry Parry FRCSE and the grandson of Sir William Lorimer, Henry Wynn Parry was educated at Rugby School and New College, Oxford (BA, BCL).
+During the First World War, he saw service with the Worcestershire Regiment.

+He was called to the bar by Lincoln's Inn in 1922, and was a pupil to Lionel Cohen (afterward Lord Cohen).

-Sir Henry Wynn Parry served as a judge of the High Court, serving in the Chancery division for just under 12 years from 1948 until 1960.
-He stepped down on the grounds of ill health, and died a few years later.
+Sir Henry Wynn Parry served as a judge of the High Court, serving in the Chancery Division from 1946 until 1960.
+He stepped down on the grounds of ill health and died a few years later.

 By convention Sir Henry's double surname was hyphenated for judicial office.
 So as a judge he was known as Mr Justice Wynn-Parry (or Wynn-Parry J) with a hyphen.

 Notable judicial decision

 Notable decisions of Wynn-Parry J included: